radhasaraf/ds595-rl/Project3/README.md

     pip install -r requirement.txt
     ```

+Carry out either of the steps 2 or 3

 2. Head to http://www.atarimania.com/rom_collection_archive_atari_2600_roms.html
    and download the .rar file.\
    Extract the .rar file and place the Roms directory required by the Atari